mapmanager/mapmanager.github.io/_posts/2015-07-25-intensity.md

 - Analysis
 ---

+Activate the display of intensity analysis ROIs by turning on the 'Intensity Analysis' check-box in the [options panel][options].

 ### Algorithms

 All intensity analysis is performed by calculating statistics (Sum, Mean, standard-deviation, N) from the intensity values of pixels within a number of 3D regions-of-interest (ROI).
 Further analysis is then derived by performing algebra between these ROIs.